hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

   currently `http` and `tcp`.
 In the future Nomad will add support for more Consul checks.

-* `delay`: This indicates the frequency of the health checks that Consul with perform.
+* `delay`: This indicates the frequency of the health checks that Consul will perform.

 * `timeout`: This indicates how long Consul will wait for a health check query to succeed.

 * `path`: The path of the http endpoint which Consul will query to query the health of a service if the type of the check is `http`.
-Nomad will add the ip of the service and the port, users are only required to add the relative url of the health check endpoint.
+Nomad will add the IP of the service and the port, users are only required to add the relative URL of the health check endpoint.

 * `protocol`: This indicates the protocol for the http checks.
 Valid options